ericholscher/ericholscher.com/site/blog/drafts/google-book-sprint-2013.rst

 Friday
 ------

-On Friday we got together to do a postmortum on the process.
+On Friday we got together to do a postmortem on the process.
 We talked again about the promotion plan, assigning items to specific people to make sure they got done.

 Take aways
 ----------

-I think the mixing of ideas behind groups was really key to success in this endeavour.
+I think the mixing of ideas behind groups was really key to success in this endeavor.
 Group think is potent,
 and having someone with an outside perspective come in can really reveal your blind spots.